fabriqnetwork/specular/clients/geth/specular/README.md

 # Terminal #2: start sequencer
 cd SPECULAR_REPO/clients/geth/specular/sbin
 ./start_sequencer.sh

-# Terminal #3: start validator
-cd SPECULAR_REPO/clients/geth/specular/sbin
-./start_validator.sh
 ```

 Make sure there are logs for `Sequencer started` and `Validator started` in the respective consoles.
-In the first terminal where L1 node is running, you can see both sequencer and validator are staked on the Rollup contract.
+In the first terminal where L1 node is running, you can see the sequencer staked on the Rollup contract.

 **Restarts**

-Currently, the sequencer and validator must start in a clean environment; i.e. you need to clean and reinitialize both L1 and L2 on every start.
+Currently, the sequencer must start in a clean environment; i.e. you need to clean and reinitialize both L1 and L2 on every start.

 To restart the L1 node, use `Ctrl-C` to stop the current running one and run `npx hardhat node` again.